maxwolf621/Notes/Typescript/Types.md

 ```
 - It’s not much use to have a variable that can only have one value

-But by combining literals into unions, you can express a much more useful concept.
-- For example, **functions that only accept a certain set of known values**:
+By combining literals into unions, you can express a much more useful concept.
+For example, **functions that only accept a certain set of known values**:
 ```typescript
 // Alignment only allows three value (left, right or center) function printText(s: string, alignment: "left" | "right" | "center") {